V1.0 Dec 04 2006

 But with the fronts being the driven wheels, we want LESS front lateral weight transfer, not more.
 And that means that there is going to be a tradeoff somewhere, especially when it comes to static camber angles.
 More will help out the outside front at full lateral G, but it will also hurt power-down - and we've been battling to get all the power-down we can get.

 This means that there is going to be a compromise in here, and it is probably course-dependent.
-On a course where you can maximize momentum-maintainance, you want maximum lateral grip and you crank up front camber.
+On a course where you can maximize momentum-maintenance, and especially if your competition is mostly wide, high-power AWD/RWD cars that cannot fit into the same spots you can, you want maximum lateral grip and you crank up front camber to get it.
 On a pointy-shooty course with a lot of tight corners that you cannot maintain momentum through, you back off the camber in order to get more power down.

 Probably the best solution is to find a small, light car with a double-A-arm front suspension; I think there are some Civics that might fit this mold....